owen2345/kubernetes_helper/README.md

 ### Applications secrets.yml (Optional)
 - `secrets.name` (String): K8s secrets name where env vars will be saved and fetched from.
 Sample: `my-app-secrets`
 - `secrets.import_all_secrets` (Boolean, default false):
-  - `true`: Allows k8s to auto import all secrets from `secrets.yml` as env values for the apps
+  - `true`: Allows k8s to auto import all secrets from `secrets.yml` as env values for the apps (No longer needed to update `deployment.yml` everytime there is a new env var)
-  - `false`: Permits to the gem to auto include each secret from secrets.yml as env value for the apps (base-64 values)
+  - `false`: Permits to the gem to auto include each secret from `secrets.yml -> data` as env value for the apps (base64 encoded values.
+Requires to update `deployment.yml` everytime there is a new env var)

 ### Application service.yml (Optional)
 - `service.name`: K8s service name.
 Sample: `my-app-service`